+- exercise of the 2,200,000 Pubco Sponsor Options after the Closing in accordance with the terms of the Sponsor Option Agreement.
 Consists of 40,000 Pubco Common Shares.
-Any Gershlor Balles was a director of SEAC.
+Ryan O'Connor was Vice President of Finance of SEAC. - Consists of 25,000 Pubco Common Shares.
+Amy Gershkoff Bolles was a director of SEAC - Consists of 25,000 Pubco Common Shares.
+Consists of 20,000 Pubco Common Shares - Consists of 25,000 Pubco Common Shares.
+Isaac Lee was a director of SEAC. - Prior to the effectiveness of the registration statement of which this prospectus is a part, additional disclosure regarding this Selling Shareholder will be included in an amendment to such registration statement. - (11) (12) Consists of 20,000 Pubco Common Shares.

-- Consists of 25,000 Pubco Common Shares.
-Amy Gershkoff Bolles was a director of SEAC. - Consists of 25,000 Pubco Common Shares. - Consists of 20,000 Pubco Common Shares.
 Consists of 25,000 Pubco Common Shares.
-Isaac Lee was a director of SEAC. - Prior to the effectiveness of the registration statement of which this prospectus is a part, additional disclosure regarding this Selling Shareholder will be included in an amendment to such registration statement - Consists of 20,000 Pubco Common Shares.
-(11) - Consists of 25,000 Pubco Common Shares.
 Paul Buccieri and Michelle Buccieri may be deemed to be the beneficial owners of the shares held by Heaven Bound Trust U/A DTD 3/29/01.
-Paul Buccieri was a director of SEAC - (13)Consists of 10,000 Pubco Common Shares
+Paul Buccieri was a director of SEAC - (13)Consists of 10,000 Pubco Common Shares.